dotnet/csharplang/proposals/function-pointers.md

 ### Allow addresss-of to target methods

 Method groups will now be allowed as arguments to an address-of expression.
-The type of such an expression will be an unnamed `funcptr` which has the equivalent signature of the target method:
+The type of such an expression will be an unnamed `funcptr` which has the equivalent signature of the target method and a managed calling convention:

 ``` csharp
 unsafe class Util {